 Lydia Seymour has a specialist employment and pensions law practice.

 She has been recognised as a leading junior by the legal directories since 2005 and is named in the Legal 500 guide to outstanding junior barristers for 2013.

-Given the dual nature of her practice, Lydia is developing a strong reputation in the areas of crossover between pensions and employment law including: TUPE, age discrimination and breach of trust and confidence issues.
+Given the dual nature of her practice, Lydia is developing a strong reputation in the areas of crossover between pensions and employment law, including:

 Lydia has wide experience of all issues relating to the termination of employment; dealing with both individual and group dismissals.
 She also deals with issues arising under TUPE, as well as bonus and restrictive covenant claims in the High Court.

-She has acted in a number of high profile cases including, most recently: Tan v McDermott, Will and Emery – maternity discrimination claim by senior solicitor; Weerasinghe v Basildon & Thurrock NHS Trust – whistleblowing claim by a surgeon at a failing hospital; BAA Airports Limited v Simpson (UKEAT/0429) – Tribunal recommendations and damages in discrimination claims; R (on the application of B) v Islington Borough Council All ER (D) 97 – disability discrimination and education.
+She has acted in a number of high profile cases including, in 2014: Tan v McDermott, Will and Emery – successful claim for pregnancy discrimination, victimisation and unfair dismissal brought by senior solicitor; Weerasinghe v Basildon & Thurrock NHS Trust – whistleblowing claim by a surgeon at a failing hospital (decision awaited).

 She co-edits the Discrimination section of Butterworths' Civil Court Practice (The Green Book) and is also a co-editor of Tottels Discrimination Law.